 To receive advanced placement credit, a transfer student must have taken the College Board Advanced Placement Examination before she matriculated at the college she attended as a first-year student, and she must apply for credit no later than the end of her first semester at Simmons.
-She must also submit to the registrar the official Educational Testing Service's verification of her scores.
-For additional information about advanced placement credit, please see page 43.
+She must also submit the official Educational Testing Service's verification of her scores to the Office of the Registrar.
+For additional information about advanced placement credit, please see page 44.